-Protocol: SSL v2, SSL v3, and TLS1.0 contain known vulnerabilities.
+• Protocol: SSL v2, SSL v3, and TLS1.0 contain known vulnerabilities.
 Starting with JDK 8u31, SSL v3 has been deactivated and is not available by default.
 If SSLv3 is required, you can reactivate the protocol at the JRE level.
 For more information, see The SunJSSE Provider.

-Recommendation is to keep only TLS1.1 and TLS1.2.
+By default, Access Manager 4.3 and later are configured with only TLS1.1 and TLS1.2.